sujalgm/jumbled_video_challenge/README.md

 pip install -r requirements.txt
 ```

-These versions are fully compatible and will install all packages smoothly.
+These versions are fully compatible and will install everything smoothly.

 **8. How to Run**
 **Step 0 — Place Your Input Video**

-Place the jumbled video file in the project root and name it:
+Put your jumbled video file in the project root and name it:

 jumbled_video.mp4